-The review will allow for the incorporation of cross-sector and imported units which are targeted to relevant skills for the meat industry.
+The review will allow for the incorporation of cross-sector and imported units relevant to skills in the Meat industry.
 Current training products used in AHC, FBP, SFI, ACM and other training packages will also be considered.
-In addition, consideration will be given as to whether training can take place under a different training package using existing training with some specialisation added from AMP.
+In addition, consideration will be given to whether training can take place under a different training package using existing training with some specialisation added from AMP